slior/adrflow/README.md

 ### Configuration
 The `init` command creates a `.adr` file in the ADR directory. _Don't move or rename this file_.
 This file also contains configuration for the tool.
-At the momeny it includes only the path to the editor that will be launched when writing an ADR.
+At the moment it includes only the path to the editor that will be launched when writing an ADR.
 It's a simple properties file with a single property: `editor` which should have the full path to the text editor of you liking.

 ### Creating a New ADR